javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 alert(clone.sizes.width); // 51, see the result from the other one
 ```

-To fix that, we should use the cloning loop that examines each value of `user[key]` and, if it's an object, then replicate it's structure as well.
+To fix that, we should use the cloning loop that examines each value of `user[key]` and, if it's an object, then replicate its structure as well.
 That is called a "deep cloning".

 There's a standard algorithm for deep cloning that handles the case above and more complex cases, called the [Structured cloning algorithm](https://w3c.github.io/html/infrastructure.html#internal-structured-cloning-algorithm).
 In order not to reinvent the wheel, we can use a working implementation of it from the JavaScript library [lodash](https://lodash.com), the method is called [_.cloneDeep(obj)](https://lodash.com/docs#cloneDeep).